HarshaVardhanMA/Analysing-StackOverflow-data/README.md

-# Analysing-StackOverflow-data
+## COMPUTING AVG.
+TIME FOR EXPECTING ANSWER FOR A QUESTION ON STACKOVERFLOW.

-Computing the average response time of a verfied, working answer for a question asked on StackOverflow
+new.csv contains the stackoveflow data using which further calculations are made to compute average time of getting answer.